 We love that this bride went all in with a wholly braided updo for their chic restaurant wedding in Los Angeles—which happens to be the same venue where they'd had their first date and where they got engaged, too!
 Plus, being so intricately braided, this 'do is sure to last all night, even after hours on the dance floor.

 Hair accessories and updos are a match made in bridal heaven.
-This bride's pearl-encrusted hair comb ensures flyaways will be kept at bay—and is an eye-catching statement, too.
+This bride's vintage-inspired hairpiece exquisitely molds to the style—and is an eye-catching statement, too.